United Lincolnshire Hospitals NHS Trust cares for two patients with Covid-19 in hospital

 Advertisement

-Across England there were 1,101 people in hospital with Covid as of July 16.
+Across England there were 1,066 people in hospital with Covid as of July 23.
+The number of hospital patients with Covid-19 decreased by 3% in the last week.

-Nationally, the number of hospital patients with Covid-19 has decreased by 41% in the last four weeks.
+The figures also show that three new patients with Covid were admitted to hospital in United Lincolnshire Hospitals NHS Trust in the week to July 21.

-The figures also show that four new patients with Covid were admitted to hospital in United Lincolnshire Hospitals NHS Trust in the week to July 14.
+Due to changes with how the NHS records admissions, monthly comparisons are not available.